ChristopherAChase/Learning-Notes/Analyzing-Query-Performance.md

     - Performing a join (Logical) -> Nested Loop (Physical)
   - The physical operations are then turned into the query plan

 When looking at the query plan, each step or icon, represents a physical operation.
-Each physical operation is linked by arrows that represent the flow of the query plan.
-The Cost underneath each operation represents the estimated cost of each operation in relation to the cost of the entire query (a cost of 10% means that operation was roughly 10% of the entire query).
-This cost is **NOT** a representation of time, or CPU.
+- Each physical operation is linked by arrows that represent the flow of the query plan.
+- The Cost underneath each operation represents the estimated cost of each operation in relation to the cost of the entire query (a cost of 10% means that operation was roughly 10% of the entire query).
+  - This cost is **NOT** a representation of time, or CPU.
 It is a unit-less measure that is simply relative and comparitive to the other query operators, and costs are **ALWAYS** an estimate, there is never an actual, calculated value of cost.
+- Each operation also has a cost in the properties of the operation.
+It has a CPU cost, and an IO cost.
+  - These values are also estimates, but calculated through various algorithms.
+  - The cost is something that SQL Server generates based off what it knows about your data (the statistics of your data)
+    - The more rows SQL Server thinks it's going to have to read through, the higher the CPU cost will be
+    - The more pages SQL Server thinks it's going to have to read through, the higher the IO cost will be.

 When reading a query plan, there is a few important things to note:
 - When reading a plan, we read it from right to left.
 This is because this is the flow of the data.